mintlayer/mintlayer-core/node-daemon/docs/RPC.md

 ### Method `p2p_submit_transaction`

-Submits a transaction to mempool, and if it is valid, broadcasts it to the network.
+Submits a transaction to mempool, and if it is valid, broadcasts it to the network as well.

 Parameters: